GraceLQ/portfolio/README.md

 ## About Me
 I'm a data scientist with dual master’s degrees in Applied Data Science and Communication, blending technical expertise with compelling storytelling to transform complex data into actionable insights.

-Proficient in Python, R, SQL, Power BI, Google Looker Studio, Google Analytics, and digital advertising platforms, I bring a results-oriented approach to leveraging data to empower organizations and drive measurable success.

 With over 10 years of experience in marketing and business consulting across various industries, including healthcare, insurance, and consumer products, I excel in data-informed decision-making and strategic consultation.
 Passionate about leveraging my expertise to tackle diverse challenges, I am eager to explore new industries and deliver impactful results.

+Proficient in Python, R, SQL, Power BI, Google Looker Studio, Google Analytics, and digital advertising platforms, I bring a results-driven approach to every project.

 ## Education
 - M.S.
 Applied Data Science, Syracuse University